Collection Highlights | Updated 11 months ago

 Three hundred and thirty-four years later, fisherman and divers located the Batavia wreck in 1963.
 In the late 1960s the Museum conducted a holding operation on the site using watch-keepers to ensure the site was not looted.

 Between 1972 and 1976 the Department of Maritime Archaeology conducted a series of excavations of the Batavia.
 Artefacts recovered from these excavations were treated by the Western Australian Museum’s Department of Materials Conservation and may now be seen in the Maritime Museum and Shipwreck Galleries in Fremantle, and in the Western Australian Museum in Geraldton.

 During the excavation, part of the hull of the vessel was uncovered.
 The hull was carefully recorded and raised.
 After a number of years of conservation treatment, the remains were rebuilt in the Shipwreck Galleries in Fremantle.

-This provides the centre-piece for the Batavia Gallery display.
-The section is the stern quarter of the port side of the ship up to the top of the first gun-deck, and includes the transom
+The hull represents the centre-piece for the Batavia Gallery display.
+The section is the stern quarter of the port side of the ship up to the top of the first gun-deck, and includes the transom and stern-post.

 Part of a portico façade was found on the site, comprising 97 (of a total of 149) blocks weighing over 36 tonnes.
 The portico was reconstructed and is on display in the WA Museum in Geraldton.
 From archival research, it was found that the portico was destined for either the Land Port or the Waterport for the Castle at Batavia.Maritime shipwrecks Batavia Gallery